Table of Contents

-Liquorice is a perennial long duration undershrub reaching upto 7 feet (2 m) height under favorable growing conditions in nature.
+Licorice is a perennial long duration undershrub reaching up to 7 feet (2 m) height under favorable growing conditions in nature.
 The plant has a large creeping rhizome and branched roots, alternate leaves, and pale blue to violet flowers.
-It has a highly developed stolongerous roots.
+It has highly developed stolongerous roots.

-It is cultivated in Europe, Persia, Afghanistan, Egypt and to little extent in some parts of India.
+It is cultivated in Europe, Persia, Afghanistan, Egypt and a little extent in some parts of India.
 The Egyptian variety is considered superior to Arabic and Turkish varieties.
-Russian and Persian Liquorice are not recognized by the British Pharmacopoeia as suitable for medicinal purposes.
+Russian and Persian Liquorice is not recognized by the British Pharmacopoeia as suitable for medicinal purposes.

-Liquorice roots are of medicinal importance and prefer sandy loam fertile soils having pH of 6 to 8.2.
+Licorice roots are of medicinal importance and prefer sandy loam fertile soils having a pH of 6 to 8.2.
 The plant thrives in locations receiving 50-100 cm of rainfall annually.
 The cultivation is supported with irrigation which ensures better root yield.

 For propagation of the plant, the underground stem or root cuttings 15-25 cm long with 2-3 eye buds are planted directly in the field 6-8 cm deep in the soil.
 Sprouting takes place in 15-20 days after planting.
 Fresh planting can be raised during February-March or July-August.

 At least three to four years are required to produce marketable roots, and only roots two years and older have any commercial value.

 Roots: Stolon of yellowish brown or dark brown outer layer, externally longitudinally wrinkled, with occasional small buds and encircling scale leaves.
 Smoothed transversely, the cut surface shows a cambium ring about one-third of radius from the outer surface and a small central pith, root similar without a pith, fracture, coarsely fibrous in the bark and splintery in wood, odor, faint and characteristic, taste, sweetish.